abinit/abinit/doc/tutorial/base2.md

 **2.1.a** **Computing the bond length and corresponding atomisation energy in one run.**

-*Before beginning, you might consider to work in a different subdirectory as for lesson_base1.
+*Before beginning, you might consider to work in a different subdirectory as for tutorial 1.
 Why not "Work2"?*

 Because we will compute many times the bond length and atomisation energy, it